 You must meet the criteria for the property you are going in to.

-It’s easy to find someone to exchange with by registering on the Homeswapper website (www.homeswapper.co.uk) which is free to all Swindon Borough Council tenants.
+You may be able to find someone to exchange with by registering on the Homeswapper website (www.homeswapper.co.uk) which is free to all Swindon Borough Council tenants.
 This is a nationwide service so you can move not only within Swindon, but anywhere in the country.

 Please see A Guide To Applying For An Exchange for details on who can exchange and reasons why your application might be refused.